CDRT/docs/dm/dm_policies.md

 This page will present the policies found in the Dock Manager ADMX template, along with the OMA-URIs which can be used to configure the application on clients.

-Refer to the [Dock Manager blog article](dm/dm) on how to create the Win32 app and for steps on how to ingest the Dock Manager ADMX in Intune.
+Refer to the [Dock Manager blog article](dm/dm) on how to create the Win32 app.

+### **ADMX Ingestion**

+Sign in to the [MEM admin center](https://endpoint.microsoft.com/#blade/Microsoft_Intune_DeviceSettings/DevicesWindowsMenu/configProfiles) and create a new Configuration profile for **Windows 10 and later**, selecting the **Custom** template profile.
+Enter the required information for the new profile, for example:

+**Name**: Lenovo Dock Manager ADMX Ingest

+In the Custom OMA-URI Settings menu, click Add to add a new setting.

+**Name**: ADMX Ingest

+**OMA-URI**: ./Device/Vendor/MSFT/Policy/ConfigOperations/ADMXInstall/DockManager/Policy/DockManager

+**Data Type**: String

+**Value**: Copy the contents of the .admx into this field

+Click OK to complete adding the new OMA-URI row.
+Repeat the same steps and add any additional policies you want to manage to the profile.

 ### **General**